vectordotdev/helm-charts/charts/vector/docs/quickstart.md

 agents:
   useConfigMap: true
   customAgentConfig:
+    # NOTE: If you're using a quickstart environment like `minikube`, include the line below; otherwise, we recommend leaving it with the default setting of `true`.
-    kubelet_tls_verify: false
+    # kubelet_tls_verify: false
     logs_config:
       logs_dd_url: vector-haproxy.vector:8282
       logs_no_ssl: true # Set to false if SSL is enabled in Vector source configuration
       use_http: true
 VALUES
 ```

-**WARNING:** The above config disables TLS verification of the connection to the
-Kubelet.
-This is useful in a quickstart environment like `minikube`, but when
-real certificates are available, the `kubelet_tls_verify` option should be removed.

 _NOTE: When you have the `datadog_agent` source configured, a `helm install` or
 `helm upgrade` will output the appropriate values to provide to the datadog helm